erikyo/wp-blocks/packages/image/README.md

 ### Configuration

-The script can be configured using command-line arguments or an INI file.
+The script can be configured using command-line arguments or by providing a configuration file.
+If no arguments are specified and no configuration file is found, the script will prompt the user to enter the required information.

 #### Command-Line Arguments
 The following command-line arguments are available: